 Cryptocurrency brokers are usually traditional brokers or firms that offer cryptocurrencies.
 They are fintechs or investment platforms that offer more traditional investment assets like stocks and commodities and simply add cryptocurrency as one of their offerings.

-They are usually well regulated with standardised operations, but have limited coin selections as crypto exchange is not their main business.
+They are usually well regulated with standardized operations, but have limited coin selections as crypto exchange is not their main business.
 Brokers appeal more to traditional investors who wish to gain some cryptocurrency exposure.

 Their coin selections are usually quite large and they often support various funding methods.
 For example, Binance supports deposits in 65 fiat currencies.